Data Note: Further Reductions in Navigator Funding for Federal Marketplace States

 The proposed Navigator funding reductions presume the need for Navigators has diminished as Americans have grown more familiar with ACA marketplaces.
 However, the individual market is characterized by churn, with millions of people each year losing other coverage and having to buy insurance on their own.
 Health insurance, by its nature, is complicated and challenging for people to understand.
 The need for public education and in-person assistance will likely continue for the foreseeable future.
 Contemplating this need, the ACA established Navigators as an ongoing resource in the Marketplace system.

 Research shows consumers seek help for many reasons.
 Most who seek help have low incomes and low insurance literacy.
 Many have complex income and family situations that make it more challenging to apply.
 Some lack internet connection at home, or limited English proficiency.
 Many learn through the marketplace that they are eligible for Medicaid, or CHIP, and then require help enrolling in that coverage.
 Navigators help all such individuals, as the law requires.
 Data on Navigator performance cited by CMS is incomplete and and does not fully capture the nature and quantity of work assisters perform.

 Navigator funding reductions in the summer of 2017 prompted some programs to close their doors, while others had to reduce hours or outreach to rural, remote communities.
-This year’s funding reductions may further limit access to this in-person assistance.
+This year’s funding reductions will further limit access to this in-person assistance.
 In addition, the new funding announcement envisions other significant changes to the work of Navigator programs, particularly the emphasis on educating people about less-regulated health coverage options.
 It remains to be seen how this change will impact resources available to people, particularly those with pre-existing conditions, who need help finding need ACA-compliant plans.